So, in a week, there's this election. I don't know if you heard about it.

 I am tired of negativity, as I usually am by now.
 I am tired of complaining about what's wrong.
 I am tired of being mad every time the other guy says something about my guy I don't like.
 I am tired of being irritated that people seem so mean.

-I am tired of being self-righteous, and if you know me, it takes a lot to get me tired of that.
+I am tired of being self-righteous, and if you know me, it takes a

 So, here's my pledge: I am going to spend at least 15 minutes each day between now and Tuesday doing something positive to bring about the specific things I want in the world.